Frequently Asked Questions – About the CCE

 If the Commissioner decides to lay charges following an investigation, the prosecution is then handled by the Public Prosecution Service of Canada.
 Following a trial, it is the courts, and not the Commissioner, that determine the sentence to be served.

 What's the difference between an offence and a violation?

 An offence is a contravention of the Act that may be subject to a criminal investigation and for which the person who committed the offence may be charged.

-For contraventions that are both offences and violations, the Commissioner may decide, depending on the circumstances of each case, to address the contravention as an offence or a violation, depending on the severity of the case.
+For contraventions that are both offences and violations, the Commissioner may decide, depending on the circumstances of each case, to address the contravention as an offence or a violation, depending on the severity and the circumstances of the case.